epwr/rgene/README.md

 There should be a function for each option.
 The function should return a list of strings that would be run to generate the folder structure when run as commands.
-Maybe have `"cat @/assets/template.gemspec > project/project.gemspec"`
+Maybe have `"cat @/assets/template.gemspec > project/project.gemspec"` where the
+@ symbol is actually turned into the path to the assets folder.